 That's our liturgy.
 And what of us?
 We're Peter.
 When Jesus got up during the seder and prepared to wash his disciples' feet and came first to Peter, what did Peter say?
 OK?
 Sure Lord, doesn't seem to make sense but I know this must be right if you say so?
 No, he questioned Jesus: Lord, dost thou wash my feet?
 How often is that our response to Jesus -- you really mean that Lord?
 To which Jesus said, What I do thou knowest not now, but thou shalt know hereafter.
 Right, I'll get it later; not good enough, not to Peter, not to us.
 So Peter says Thou shalt never wash my feet!
 Just like us, imposing our ideas of what God should do even in front of God himself, in person or in Scripture.

 So Jesus makes it just a little clearer for him: If I do not wash thee, thou shalt have no part with me.
-Peter then gets it, and, just as we do, then runs to the opposite, no less extreme than before, and still imposing his idea of what God should do and his idea of what he should do before God himself -- Lord, not my feet only, but also my hands and my head!
+Peter then gets it, but, just as we do, then runs to the opposite, no less extreme than before, and still imposing his idea of what God should do and his idea of what he should do before God himself -- Lord, not my feet only, but also my hands and my head!
 Do we not do the same?
 Run from one self willed idea of God and our interaction with him to another, from one rejection of his word to another, all disguised as an acceptance -- anything, anything at all except just what he said!

 We run from the washing of the feet liturgically like we run from the new commandment itself in all aspects of our lives, wanting it to be, like Peter, after our ideas rather than God's.
 We can no more save ourselves than a man can wake himself from the dead, as CFW Walther said in one of his sermons.
 But the good news is we don't have to wake ourselves, so why don't we quit trying?
 He has done it for us, and this night given us his body and blood as the pledge and testament of our salvation to be ours until he comes again in glory!